Best Copy.ai Alternatives for SEO and Content Teams (2026)

 Pricing

-Frase offers four pricing tiers: Starter at $49 per month, Professional at $129 per month, Scale at $299 per month, and Enterprise, which offers custom features and pricing.
+Frase offers four pricing tiers: Starter at $49 per month, Professional at $129 per month, Scale at $299 per month, and Enterprise with custom pricing.
 Each level ties access to features and monthly content or optimization limits, which makes pricing feel more connected to how much work the team can run through the platform rather than how many people have logins.
 This structure tends to fit teams that want predictable monthly capacity for writing and optimization rather than purely seat-based access.

 Primary Differentiation